 To expand this movie into a deeper exploration of Día de los Muertos, check out the resources below.

-- NEW BLOG POST! – The Best Movies to Teach the Day of the Dead
+- The Best Movies to Teach the Day of the Dead

-- NEW BLOG POST! – Día de Muertos Songs for Spanish class
+- Día de Muertos Songs for Spanish class

-- Day of the Dead – Find Someone Who – Get in personalized questions about vocabulary related to the holiday.
+- Day of the Dead – Find Someone Who – Get personalized questions about vocabulary related to the holiday.

 - Para Empezar – Day of the Dead – Class starters for 3 weeks around the holiday.